 Targeted research yielding valuable outcomes

-Finally, climate change introduces a new spectrum of risks in business planning processes.
-Collaborative research across the University is seeking to develop new techniques for interpreting the outcomes of climate modelling to yield information that can be used by decision makers.
+The fourth challenge, climate change risk, relates to the new spectrum of risks in business planning processes.
+Collaborative research across the University seeks to develop techniques that will enable decision makers to better understand and act upon the key outcomes of climate models.

 The University of Sydney is recognised as a world leader in this space, with decades of excellence in research across energy, waste, circular economy, green materials and low-emissions technology.